 - Individuals of the various species all typically remain very slow and clumsy on the ground.
-Additionally, the surprising mammal moves haltingly, and hops awkwardly.
-However, in the trees, it actually appears to be extremely agile and a surprisingly effective climber.
+The surprising mammal moves haltingly, and hops awkwardly.
+In the trees, though, it actually appears to be extremely agile and a very effective climber.

-- This fantastic creature also ranks as an amazingly powerful leaper, much like its terrestrial counterparts.
+- This fantastic creature also ranks as a highly powerful leaper, much like its terrestrial cousins.
 It has been seen to jump as much as 30 ft (9 m) from one limb to another.
-In addition, it can also jump to the ground from as high as 59 ft (18 m) without incurring injury.
+It can also jump to the ground from as high as 59 ft (18 m) without incurring injury.

 Tree Kangaroo Physical Description

-The truly astonishing Tree Kangaroo continues to amaze us.
-That’s partly due to the fact that the animal evolved several adaptations extremely useful for an arboreal life.
+The Tree Kangaroo continues to amaze us.
+That’s partly because the animal evolved several adaptations useful for an arboreal life.
 For one thing, its back legs grow significantly broader and shorter than those of its terrestrial cousins.
-This provides better balance.
+This provides it with better balance.

-Furthermore, the incredible creature also possesses quite long, and extensively curved nails on those rear legs.
-However, these serve a far more important purpose than mere aesthetics.
-That because the magnificent mammal routinely, and quite effectively, uses these for gripping and climbing.
+The incredible creature also has quite long, and extensively curved, nails on those rear legs.
+These serve a far more important purpose than mere aesthetics.
+In fact, the magnificent mammal routinely, and quite effectively, uses these for gripping and climbing.

-In addition, much like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
-Nevertheless, the mammal developed an alternate method of thermo-regulation.
-That’s because, instead of sweating, it licks its forearms and allows the moisture to evaporate, thereby cooling it.
+Much like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
+The mammal developed an alternate method of thermo-regulation.
+Instead of sweating, it licks its forearms and allows the moisture to evaporate, thereby cooling it.

 - Kingdom: Animalia